kevin-roark/frampton/README.md

 # frampton
 A suite of video composition tools.
-Documentation coming soon.
+More Documentation coming soon.
 Have you heard of [Hollis Frampton](https://en.wikipedia.org/wiki/Hollis_Frampton)?

 ## Gallery